 Note: Before calling a job done, it’s a good idea to use a voltage meter to make sure everything is in order with your amperage.

 And there you have it: a simple garage subpanel.
 Take some time to enjoy your new and improved garage.
-If you need electronics to help, please make sure to contact BPM Electric.
+If you need electronics to help, please make sure to contact our Langley electricians.